zmaaju7/Text-Categorization/README.md

 STORY		    Alphanumeric ID of the cluster that includes news about the same story HOSTNAME	  Url hostname
 TIMESTAMP 	Approximate time the news was published, as the number of milliseconds since the epoch 00:00:00 GMT, January 1, 1970

+Due to space inadequacity nlp.h5 folder is not uploaded